sahirbhatnagar/atus/README.md

 Data cleaning/Variable selection (2014/04/29)
 ---------------------------------

-The data cleaning process is now completed, and the list of the selected variables has been compiled.
+* The data cleaning process is now completed, and the list of the selected variables has been compiled.
 (Max)
+* Update (May 1st, 2014): The "cleaned" data can be found in "data.Rda".
+There are also files called "datagam.txt" and "datalog.txt" which will be used for JAGS.
+(Kevin)